ksclarke/vertx-s3-service/README.md

 ### About the Project

-Vertx-Super-S3 started as a fork of [SuperS3t](https://github.com/spartango/SuperS3t/), which originally took the inspiration for its name from [JetS3t](http://www.jets3t.org/) (a popular synchronous S3 client).
+Vertx-Super-S3 started as a fork of [SuperS3t](https://github.com/spartango/SuperS3t/), which originally took the inspiration for its name from [JetS3t](http://www.jets3t.org/).
 While breaking with the tradition of punny names, vertx-super-s3 is still released under the [same license](https://github.com/ksclarke/vertx-super-s3/blob/master/LICENSE.txt) as its predecessor.

 Like its predecessor, vertx-super-s3 is essentially a shim over Vert.x's native HttpClient.
 It's value is that it provides some conveniences for interacting with AWS' S3 service.
 These include: the ability to sign S3 requests (using version two or four of AWS' signing protocol), convenience classes to help deal with the listing of S3 buckets, a simplified way to set user metadata on S3 objects, and methods for authenticating S3 connections without requiring the use of the AWS S3 Java SDK.